Ask a Student

 Activities: Writing & Language Tutor, Table Tennis Club Leader, Purposeful Work Intern, TA for 2025 China Short Term Course

 Why Bates?
-I personally consider my self as an introvert so back in application season I has always kept on a look out for small liberal arts school with small student teacher ratio so that I can actually connect with my peers and professors.
-Secondly, an upper classman peer from my high school was a junior at Bates when its my application season after a few talk I early decisioned Bates, I have heard amazing and interesting stories from him.
-Third, its an very inclusive school as its the first school that admitted both women and other minority races.
-Also it is very international students friendly where we got wavied for the application fee and with no suppliment essays at the time, so I can really share and be who I am by sharing some thing more exciting which are my art protfolios.
+I personally consider myself as an introvert, so back in application season I always kept a look out for a small liberal arts school with a small student-teacher ratio so that I can actually connect with my peers and professors.
+Secondly, an upper classman peer from my high school was a junior at Bates when it was my application season.
+After a few talks, I applied early decision at Bates, having heard amazing and interesting stories from him.
+Third, it’s a very inclusive school as it’s the first school that admitted both women and other minority races.
+Also it is very international-student friendly with no supplemental essays at the time, so I can really share and be who I am by sharing something more exciting, which were my art portfolios.

 She/her